Finite Distance Corrections to Vacuum Birefringence in Strong Gravitational and Electromagnetic Fields: Perturbative expansion and differential bending

 To leading order in the coupling $\beta$ and the gravitational potential $M/b$, the finite-distance correction terms are dominated by the truncation of the refractive curvature integral.
 Explicitly evaluating the integral for a generic power-law falloff of the effective curvature difference $\Delta (K\sqrt{\gamma}) \sim C_n / r^n$, we find:

-For physically relevant models like vacuum polarization (QED) or Born-Infeld theory, the effective curvature difference decays rapidly with distance.
+For physically relevant \emph{birefringent} models such as vacuum polarization (Euler-Heisenberg QED), the effective curvature \emph{difference} $\Delta(K\sqrt{\gamma})$ decays rapidly with distance.
 Consequently, the finite-distance correction can be expressed as a series expansion in terms of the ratio of the impact parameter to the observer distance.
 The general form of the finite-distance birefringence is:

-where the exponent $n$ and the coefficients $c_\text{R,S}$ are determined by the asymptotic falloff of the effective optical curvature $K^{(1)}$ and the background field configuration.
-For example, in a background driven by a magnetic monopole, the curvature scales differently than in a dipole field, altering the leading-order distance correction.
-We will derive the explicit values for $n$ for the Euler-Heisenberg and Born-Infeld models in the subsequent section.
+where the exponent $n$ is fixed by the leading large-$r$ scaling of the effective curvature difference $\Delta(K\sqrt{\gamma})\sim r^{-n}$ (hence $n$ is \emph{explicit} once the far-field decay of the background field and the NLED model are specified).
+By contrast, $c_S$ and $c_R$ are dimensionless $\mathcal{O}(1)$ coefficients that encode the normalization of $\Delta\alpha_\infty$ (two-sided scattering) and the relative weight of the truncated asymptotic tail compared to the non-asymptotic part of the curvature flux; they are therefore not fixed by power counting alone.
+In practice, for a given model and geometry, $c_S$ and $c_R$ are obtained by matching the asymptotic expansion \eqref{IV.11} to the exact first-order result \eqref{IV.8} (numerically if needed).
+In Sec. \ref{sec5} we compute $n$ explicitly for the Euler-Heisenberg monopole benchmark and quote benchmark values for $c_{S,R}$ in the surface-emission configuration.